cerulean-app/backend/API.md

 - `POST /forgotpassword`
 - `POST /verifyuser`

 All dates sent to and fro from the REST API are encoded as `ISO 8601` strings as emitted by `Date#toISOString` in JavaScript.
+All request and response bodies, if present, are formatted in JSON.

 ## [Authentication Scheme](#authentication-scheme)